 6. Shop around for mortgages

 This is risky because not all lenders are created equal.
-And the truth is that as little as a half-percent difference in interest can cost a buyer thousands of dollars on a typical 30-year mortgage loan.
+And the truth is that as little as a 0.5% difference in interest can cost a buyer thousands of dollars on a typical 30-year mortgage loan.

 Furthermore, as with a realtor, trust is a huge issue with a mortgage lender.
 It’s important to find someone who is knowledgeable about the home buying programs you could qualify for.
 They should also be a person you trust to get a clarification on more technical terminology.